 1. Europeana 1914-1918 website - add a picture of the item or type in the story online.

 2. At Family History Roadshows - bring the item(s) to the event where project staff will photograph the items and record the stories that go with them

 Europeana 1914-1918 Family History Roadshows

-At the Family History Roadshows, members of the public are invited to bring their documents, artefacts and stories from the First World War to be recorded by the project staff.
-The stories and scanned or photographed images of the objects are then added to the archive.
+At the Family History Roadshows, members of the public were invited to bring their documents, artefacts and stories from the First World War to be recorded by the project staff.
+The stories and scanned or photographed images of the objects were then added to the archive.

 Our Family History Roadshows began in Germany in 2011, and since then we have visited many more countries.